mlederbauer/glossagen/README.md

 glossagen # runs the program with the default paper glossagen path/to/directory/containing/paper # the paper must be called paper.pdf
 ```

-## 🎬 Demo

-This project is part of the 2024 LLM Hackathon for Materials and Chemistry.
-Find the public submission of our project – including a product demo – [here](https://twitter.com/pschwllr).
-Thanks for leaving a ❤️, comment, repost or star!

-Curious about example outputs of GlossaGen?
-Check out an intermediate Weights&Biases report [here](https://api.wandb.ai/links/mlederbauer/udrsalv6).

 ## 👩‍💻 Installation